Sport

 Share

-The Belgian League is facing broadcast disruptions as it enters the new season, following stalled between DAZN and major telecom providers Telenet and Proximus.
-This impasse has in the absence of traditional coverage for the league’s matches, compelling fans to seek viewing options.
+The Belgian Pro League is facing significant broadcast disruptions as it enters the new season, following stalled negotiations between DAZN and major telecom providers Telenet and Proximus.
+This impasse has resulted in the absence of traditional television coverage for the league’s matches, compelling fans to seek alternative viewing options.

-DAZN, the streaming service, secured the broadcasting for the Belgian Pro League in December 2024, agreeing to a valued at €84.2 million per season.
-This agreement encompasses live rights for the Jupiler Pro League, the Challenger Pro League, the Lotto Super League, the Belgian Cup, and the Super Cup, as well as and content.
+DAZN, the global sports streaming service, secured the domestic broadcasting rights for the Belgian Pro League in December 2024, agreeing to a five-year deal valued at €84.2 million per season.
+This agreement encompasses live rights for the Jupiler Pro League, the Challenger Pro League, the Lotto Super League, the Belgian Cup, and the Super Cup, as well as highlights and digital content.
 Public-service broadcasters VRT and RTBF obtained radio rights for the same period.

 However, DAZN’s attempt to sublicense these rights to local providers Telenet and Proximus has faltered.
 Both companies reportedly found DAZN’s pricing demands excessive, especially amid growing pressure to reduce costs and adapt to changing consumer viewing habits.
 Consequently, traditional TV broadcasts of Pro League matches are now unavailable, with all live games, highlights, and replays accessible exclusively through the DAZN app.